S8A/s8a.github.io/_posts/2018-12-20-koditlin-first-working-version.md

 As I improve my learning of Kotlin, I'll gradually add the following features:
 - Checking if the current file has been saved before creating a new file or opening another one.
-- Save As
+- Save As.
-- Find and replace
+- Find and replace.
-- Tabs for multiple files
+- Tabs for multiple files.
-- Syntax highlighting (at least for Markdown)
+- Syntax highlighting (at least for Markdown).